 The infrastructure is a rabbit hole for the firms.
 Without a technical background, it almost impossible to understand what is there.
 Cloud infrastructure is one of the main trends in fintech product development for the last few years.
 The following list covers some items that your app users never see; however, they necessarily appreciate that due to high performance and prompt responsiveness of the application.

-- System monitoring and health checks.
 How do you know that the application is not working correctly?
 Is it always so visible for the users?
 Among the most typical issues are: a part of the services isn’t working, no access to the database, CPU overloaded, delays in the responses, and so on.
 All this leads to the poor performance of the application.
 As a solution, you can check the app by yourself every 30 minutes or set up a monitoring system that notifies when the system or some part of it is not working.
 The notification can be different per the incident and have different levels of escalation.
 Time estimate: ~40h per environment.

-- Load balancer and scalability.
 The typical issue for growing businesses is that they experience problems with underperformance during the most active period of usage.
 The load balancers are the answers to these problems.
 There can be an application, network, or classic load balancers that can handle millions of requests per second.
 Time estimate: ~24h per environment.

-- CI/CD processes.
 Continuous integration (CI) and continuous delivery (CD) have already become an integral part of the software development culture.
 They help to deliver code changes more frequently and smoothly to different environments.
 Every developer can compile the build, but they spend time on it, while this process can be easily automated.
 Time estimate: ~8h per environment.

 This section is one of the most underestimated and one of the most essential for software product development.
 It is the foundation for strategy generation and its correlation.

-- Mobile analytics.
 The implementation of the necessary analytics for web and mobile application helps the product and business owners to verify their hypotheses by analyzing real users’ behavior.
 The variety of options such as Google Analytics, Mixpanel, Appsflier can help to track and analyze data from your products effectively.
 Time estimate: ~40h to cover each button in the mobile app.

-- Data science.
+This is also one of the fintech trends from now and will become a mainstream in a few years.
 The process of data gathering must be followed by data modeling that helps to analyze and predict user behavior.
 The data science has a variety of possible outputs for the business that can be delivered from the data warehouse.
 Time estimate: + 40h for data warehouse set up, +8h to connect an additional source, and +16h for basic model creation.

 In pursuit of competitive development, it is essential not to miss the point when the cost-cutting outvalues the well-timed implementation.
-In the list above, I’ve put together only the most critical items that can improve the product and minimize the cost of maintenance in the long run.
+In the list above, we’ve put together only the most critical items that can improve the product and minimize the cost of maintenance in the long run.
 Business owners usually save money on making rational decisions for the software development flow, so use this article as a checklist not to miss anything.
 Dashdevs tech specialists can explain to you every item in the list and select the most useful for your particular case.